Fackz/baseball/baseballr_Updates/baseballr_Updates_5_24_2016.md

+---
+layout: page
-## Update Notes for baseballr package: Version 0.1.4
+title: Update Notes for baseballr 0.1.4
+tags: rstats, baseballr
+---

 ### May 24, 2016

 Functions added to this release: